sourcefrog/conserve/doc/design.rst

 Human strings are internationalized: this should be done strictly in the UI layer.
 Debug/log strings can be emitted anywhere and don't need i18n.

-Scaling numbers
-***************

-Source directory maybe 1000TB.

-Blocks perhaps 10MB each.
-So that would be 100,000,000 blocks per band.
-Perhaps if you're doing such a large backup you should make a larger goal block size.

-Maybe 1e12 files?

-On current protobuf implementation, the index is about 1/100th of the data file, with both of them uncompressed.
-With gzip, the data file is slightly more compressible than the index; both compress about 3x.